ms0/docs/README.md

 Various formats: pdf, html, ...
 NOTE: Do not depend on github's pdf viewer, as it uses nonstandard fonts.
 Instead, download pdfs and use Adobe-compatible viewer.

-The files fib.html, area.html, trig.html, func.html, complex.html, and calc.html form a series of interactive elementary math tutorials,
+The files fib.html, area.html, algebra.html, trig.html, func.html, complex.html, and calc.html form a series of interactive elementary math tutorials,
 with characters introduced in the first tutorial.
 They are intended to be viewed in the above order.

+algebra.html is an elementary tutorial on elementary algebra, intended to follow area.html

 area.html is an interactive animated elementary tutorial on geometric area, with characters from fib.html